 1 The development kit is compliant with EU EMC standards (EN303413) provided the Ethernet interface is disabled (with the setEthernetMode user command).
-Ethernet interface is enabled, harmonics from the RMII interface slightly violate this regulation, as they radiate via the 60-pins board-to-board connector.
-It is up to the integrator to take the necessary precautions to avoid EMC violations in this case (e.g. use shielded box).
+Ethernet interface is enabled, harmonics from the RMII interface slightly violate this regulation, as they radiate via the 60-pins board-to-board connector. integrator to take the necessary precautions to avoid EMC violations in this case (e.g. use shielded box).